yishait/ustvgo-homeassistant-dashboard/README.md

 if they dont exist - the script will add them to your configuration.yaml used to run Home-assistant

+## Running channel_dispatcher
 once all setup is completed you should see the new alias: channel_dispatcher and you will be able to run:
 ```
 channel_dispatcher
 ```
-to create the channel cards and the dashboards according to the setup in settings.yaml
+creating the channel cards and the dashboards according to the setup in settings.yaml, you will be prompted the following question: update stream list?
+(Y / N)

+y = will refetch the m3u links. n = will only make sure the setup is correct and cards and dashboards are created.

-##additional vars:
+## additional vars:

 ```
 channel_dispatcher --cron true --cron_min X